subzeroid/instagrapi/docs/usage-guide/interactions.md

 `login_by_sessionid()` only works when Instagram accepts that `sessionid` for the private mobile API.
 A browser/web `sessionid` can be rejected with `login_required` or invalidated server-side; for long-lived automation, prefer `login()` once, then `dump_settings()` and reuse the saved settings.

+When `login_by_sessionid()` needs to recover the account username after a private profile lookup failure, it tries the private mobile profile stream before falling back to public/web GraphQL.

 You can pass settings to the Client (and save cookies), it has the following format:

 ```python